-On December 15, 2017, CPC completed a \$145 million refinancing of the Original CPC Credit Facilities.
-CPC, as borrower, certain of its subsidiaries as full recourse guarantors, the Corporation, as a limited recourse guarantor, the lenders that are parties thereto from time to time, and the administrative agent are parties to the credit agreement dated December 15, 2017 (as amended and supplemented from time to time, the "CPC Credit Agreement") providing for the \$95 million CPC Revolving Loan Facility and the \$50 million CPC Term Facility.
-The CPC Revolving Loan Facility also includes a sub-limit of a \$5 million swing line facility and an accordion feature, which allows for an increase of a revolving credit facility of up to \$30 million, subject to lenders' approval.
+CPC, as borrower, certain of its subsidiaries as full recourse guarantors, the Corporation, as a limited recourse guarantor, the lenders that are parties thereto from time to time, and the administrative agent entered into a credit agreement dated December 15, 2017 (as amended and supplemented from time to time, the "CPC Credit Agreement") providing for a \$120.5 million CPC Revolving Loan Facility and a CPC Term Facility.
+On May 15, 2019, the remaining amount of the CPC Term Facility was converted into the CPC Revolving Loan Facility.
+The CPC Revolving Loan Facility also includes a sub-limit of a \$5 million swing line facility and an accordion feature, which allows for an increase of a revolving credit facility of up to \$40 million, subject to lenders' approval.

-As at March 22, 2019, an aggregate principal amount of \$45.0 million is outstanding under the CPC Term Facility.
-Capstone has utilized \$35.4 million of letters of credit under the CPC Revolving Loan Facility.
+As at March 23, 2020, there is no debt outstanding under the CPC Term Facility.
+Capstone has utilized \$48.2 million of letters of credit under the CPC Revolving Loan Facility, and has no other debt outstanding under the CPC Revolving Loan Facility.
 The CPC Credit Facilities bear interest at a variable rate plus an applicable margin.
-The debt matures on December 15, 2021 and includes rolling one-year term extension options, subject to lenders' approval.
+The debt matures on December 15, 2023 and includes rolling one-year term extension options, subject to lenders' approval.